The Ethics of Surrogacy

 One of Gandhi’s “Seven Deadly Sins” was “commerce without morality.”
-He would be grieved to learn that his home nation of India is now known as the “surrogacy hub” of the world because surrogacy costs are so low there.
-For years, poor Indian women have been exploited by rich Western couples, and surrogacy is now a multi-billion dollar industry in that nation.
-Because of rampant abuses, the Indian government has moved to ban the practice of commercial surrogacy, while allowing it to continue only for closely related relatives.
-This move, of course, has raised howls of protest from homosexuals who want children, and from some feminists who have trotted out the old tired slogan that women should be able to do whatever they want with their own bodies — even if they are being ruthlessly abused and misused.6
+He would be grieved to learn that his home nation of India became known as the “surrogacy hub” of the world because surrogacy costs were so low there.
+For years, poor Indian women were exploited by rich Western couples, making surrogacy a multi-billion-dollar industry in that nation.
+Because of rampant abuses, the Indian government banned the practice of commercial surrogacy, while allowing it to continue only for closely related relatives.
+This move, of course, raised howls of protest from homosexuals who want children, and from some feminists who trotted out the old, tired slogan that women should be able to do whatever they want with their own bodies — even if they are being ruthlessly abused and misused.9

-In response to a question about whether “surrogate motherhood” is morally licit, the Vatican’s Congregation for the Doctrine of the Faith replied in its document Donum Vitae:
+The Vatican’s Congregation for the Doctrine of the Faith addressed whether “surrogate motherhood” was moral in its document Donum Vitae:

 No, for the same reasons which lead one to reject artificial fertilization: For it is contrary to the unity of marriage and to the dignity of the procreation of the human person.
 Surrogate motherhood represents an objective failure to meet the obligations of maternal love, of conjugal fidelity and of responsible motherhood; it offends the dignity and the right of the child to be conceived, carried in the womb, brought into the world and brought up by his own parents; it sets up, to the detriment of families, a division between the physical, psychological and moral elements which constitute those families.